jkknibbe99/agc-3d-models/README.md

-# agc-3d-models
+# AGC 3D Models
-3D models for the AGC builder
+This repository is simply a storage location for the AGC builder's 3D models.